rwdevlead/terraform-codespaces/labs/lab_05_working_with_state_data_sources_and_cli/aws.md

 terraform output

 # Notice that sensitive outputs show as (sensitive)
-# To view sensitive outputs, use the state show command:
+# To view sensitive outputs, use the output command:
-terraform state show output.account_id terraform state show output.combined_info
+terraform output account_id
+terraform output combined_info

 # Or use the -json flag with terraform output:
 terraform output -json account_id
 ```

 Notice how sensitive outputs are handled differently:
-- Regular `terraform output` will show "(sensitive)" for these values
-- Using `terraform state show` or `terraform output -json` allows you to view the actual values
+- Using `terraform output -json` allows you to view the actual values
 - This helps protect sensitive information from being accidentally displayed in logs or terminal output

 ### 9. Clean Up All Resources